ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Retrieve a bucket's headers
 {: #compatibility-api-head-bucket}

-A `HEAD` issued to a bucket will return the headers for that bucket.
+A `HEAD` issued to a bucket returns the headers for that bucket.

 `HEAD` requests don't return a body and thus can't return specific error messages such as `NoSuchBucket`, only `NotFound`.
 {: tip}

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 **Syntax**